laba2346/planr/README.md

 + Darwin Boersma (ogghead)
 + Josef Los (jlos842)

-A webapp that manages assignments for students
+A webapp that manages assignments for students.
+The application is designed to make adding assignments quick and easy.
+Students can also add classes and associate new assignments with classes.
+Students also can get a calendar view to get a broad sense of when items are due.
+Planr is fully customizable and designed to suit to aesthetic preferences.

 ### Vision
 User friendly task manager that students will actually use.